 - A. Credit by examination is given to students who demonstrate knowledge comparable to that ordinarily acquired through regular college/university courses.
-Such credit is recorded on a Pass/Satisfactory basis. - College Level Examination Program (CLEP) or Proficiency Examination Program (PEP) single subject examinations may be taken at designated testing centers, and earn college/university credit according to the published regulations of the college or university regarding the specific tests for which credit is granted, the percentile level that must be achieved, the amount of credit granted, its applicability to various program requirements, and the fee for test administration and the recording of credit. - Examinations prepared by the academic departments in subjects regularly taught by the college/university may be taken for credit.
-The fees for such examinations, the amount of credit granted, and its applicability to various program requirements is determined by the college/university.
+Such credit is recorded on a Pass/Satisfactory basis. - College Level Examination Program (CLEP) or Proficiency Examination Program (PEP) single subject examinations may be taken at designated testing centers, and earn college/university credit according to the published regulations of the college or university regarding the specific tests for which credit is granted, the percentile level that must be achieved, the amount of credit granted, its applicability to various program requirements, and the fee for test administration and the recording of credit. - 2.
+Examinations prepared by the academic departments in subjects regularly taught by the college/university may be taken for credit.
+The fees for such examinations, the amount of credit granted, and its applicability to various program requirements is determined by the college/university. - B. Advanced Placement examinations are prepared and administered by the College Entrance Examination Board in connection with special secondary school courses.
+Credit is granted for satisfactory performance (level 3) or better. - C. Extension courses may be offered by the college/university for students with appropriate academic qualifications.
+Such courses are comparable to regular college/university courses in regard to content, materials, examinations, and credit, as determined by the college/university.
+Credit for such courses conducted by secondary school personnel is granted only when prior arrangements for instruction and supervision have been made by the secondary school with the college/university. - D. Enrollment in regular college/university courses is possible, for students who live within commuting distance of the college/university, with the approval of the principal and the academic dean involved.
+Students must have the prerequisite educational background, and the courses considered must not be duplicated by courses available at the secondary school.